marktsuchida/libtcspc/README.md

 ### Namespace

-Everything is in the `flimevents` namespace.
+Everything is in the `tcspc` namespace.

 ### Events